ricardo-719/projectManagementApp-cs50w/README.md

 - index.html...
 - views.py...
+    edit_project: Takes the project's id as an argument and pre-fill forms for editing the project.
 - models.py...
 - forms.py : this file contains all ModelForms of the project.
 The purpose is to have a better organized project by separation of concerns and in this way not having to rely on the views.py the manage things related to the forms.
 - newProject.html...